ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 This garden brings a community together to fight against hunger, unsustainable practices and lack of education.
 It shows the over 90 students who have been involved the importance of their physical environment, while giving them daily meals and setting an example on approaching and implementing international project collaboration.

 The measurable goals of the project start with the fact that we raise the $600 needed to install a water tank at the school to allow the students to collect rain water.
 This prevents the garden from getting charged by the school to use the water and makes sure the students don’t have to travel far to get water from the lake.
 Moreover, the garden created two jobs for community members.

 About the Millennium Fellow

-Ellie Rushing is a senior at Rollins College double majoring in Environmental Studies and Communication Studies.
-She is the Editor-in-Chief of Rollins' student newspaper, The Sandspur, and recently completed an internship with the South Florida Sun Sentinel.
-Moreover, Ellie is the co-lead sustainability coordinator for the Rollins Sustainability Program.
-She has spent two summers in Rwanda, where her passion for community work and environmental education blossomed.
-Ellie is a journalist by trade and an environmentalist at heart and loves combining the two to tell impactful stories about people, cultures and the environment.
+I am a senior at Rollins College double majoring in Environmental Studies and Communication Studies.
+I am the Editor-in-Chief of Rollins' student newspaper, The Sandspur, and recently completed an internship with the South Florida Sun Sentinel.
+Moreover, I am the co-lead sustainability coordinator for the Rollins Sustainability Program.
+I’ve spent two summers in Rwanda, where my passion for community work and environmental education blossomed.
+I am a journalist by trade and an environmentalist at heart and love combining the two to tell impactful stories about people, cultures and the environment.